Blog

 1. Evaluate Your Playground

-• Can kids and adults who use wheelchairs or mobility devices easily access the playground and equipment?
+• Can kids and adults who use wheelchairs or mobility devices access the playground and equipment easily?

-• Are there deterrents such as slopes or narrow paths making accessibility difficult?
+• Are there deterrents such as slopes or narrow paths making accessibility challenging?

 • Can kids of all abilities use playground equipment such as slides, swings and climbers?